MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/managing-issues.md

 ms.date: 03/05/2020
 ms.topic: conceptual
 ---
-# Managing Issues
+# How we manage issues

 This article documents how we manage issues in the PowerShell-Docs repo.
-This article is designed to be a job aid for member of the PowerShell-Docs team.
+This article is designed to be a job aid for members of the PowerShell-Docs team.
 It is published here to provide process transparency for our public contributors.

 ## Sources of issues